Sifat4620/Sifat4620/README.md

 - 🤝 I’m looking for collaborate **some big projects**

-- 💬 Ask me about **Hello.
+- 💬 Ask me about me **Hello.
 I'm Sifat a tech savvy person.
 Personally, I'm optimistic and always in a hurry.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">